kevgo/cucumber-sort/README.md

 ![build status](https://github.com/kevgo/cucumber-sort/actions/workflows/ci.yml/badge.svg)

-This tool sorts steps in [Gherkin](https://cucumber.io/docs/gherkin/reference) files according to an order that you define.
+This tool sorts steps in [Cucumber](https://cucumber.io) files in an order that you define.

 ### Installation